Lebanese officials tried to secure explosive chemicals days before Beirut blast

 He suspects officials were never aware of the risks posed.
 "The ones who are stupid enough to put fireworks beside ammonium nitrate are also stupid enough not to know how dangerous it is," he said.
 "They dealt with it as if they were not aware."

 One line of inquiry being pursued by investigators is whether the ammonium nitrate was being sold off, perhaps in small quantities.
-A recent order by the Prime Minister's office to lift banking secrecy laws from 11 officials connected to the port and now under arrest is intended to help officials understand whether they were receiving money from outside sources, said a government adviser familiar with the investigation, who spoke on the condition of anonymity.
+A recent order by the prime minister's office to lift banking secrecy laws from 11 officials connected to the port and now under arrest is intended to help officials understand whether they were receiving money from outside sources, said a government adviser familiar with the investigation, who spoke on the condition of anonymity.

-The small hole in the wall that the judge ordered to be repaired appeared to be "man-made," according to a senior security official who spoke on the condition of anonymity because he was not authorized to speak to the press.
+The small hole in the wall that the judge ordered to be repaired appeared to be "man-made," according to a senior security official who spoke on the condition of anonymity because he was not authorized to speak to reporters.
 A photograph shown to The Post showed the gap in the concrete with sacks of ammonium nitrate on the other side.

 A video of the sacks taken some time before the explosion and obtained by Al Jadeed shows them strewn haphazardly on the warehouse floor.
 At least one had been broken open and appeared not to be full.